 6.01.1.4 Previous reviews

-Book length reviews include those of Langel and Hinze (1998), Blakely (1995), Lindsley (1991), Hahn and Bosum (1986), and Grant and West (1965).
-Shorter articles, within books or encyclopedias, have included Gubbins and Hererro-Brevera (2006), Shive et al. (1992), Frost (1991a,b,c), Reynolds et al. (1990c), Blakely and Connard (1989), Harrison (1987), Bosum et al. (1985), Haggerty (1976) and Zietz and Andreasen (1967).
-Reviews in journals include those of Mandea and Purucker (2005), Nabighian et al. (2005), Nabighian and Asten (2002), Clark (1997, 1999), Phillips et al. (1991), Keller (1988), Mayhew and LaBrecque (1987), Paterson and Reeves (1985), Grant (1985), Mayhew et al. (1985), Haggerty (1979), Hinze (1979), and Zietz and Bhattacharyya (1975).
-Bibliographies include Langel and Benson (1987), Hill (1986), and Reid (in preparation).
+Book length reviews include those of Langel and Hinze (1998), Blakely (1995), Lindsley (1991), Hahn and Bosum (1986), Grant and West (1965), the Encyclopedia of Geomagnetism and Paleomagnetism (Gubbins and Herrero-Bervera, 2007) and Hinze, von Frese and Saad (2013).
+Shorter articles, within books or encyclopedias, have included Shive et al. (1992), Frost (1991a,b,c), Reynolds et al. (1990c), Blakely and Connard (1989), Harrison (1987), Bosum et al. (1985), Haggerty (1976), Zietz and Andreasen (1967), Purucker and Clark (2011), Langlais et al.(2009), and Thébault et al. (2010).
+Reviews in journals include those of Mandea and Purucker (2005), Nabighian et al. (2005), Nabighian and Asten (2002), Clark (1997, 1999), Phillips et al. (1991), Keller (1988), Mayhew and LaBrecque (1987), Paterson and Reeves (1985), Grant (1985), Mayhew et al. (1985), Haggerty (1979), Hinze (1979), Zietz and Bhattacharyya (1975) and Robinson et al. (2008) Bibliographies include Langel and Benson (1987) and Hill (1991), and online at http://crustal.usgs.gov/geophysics/North_America.html.

-6.01.1.5 Computer software and online applications
+6.01.1.5 Computer software and applications

-Computer software for crustal magnetic field applications includes a collection of Fortran subroutines in Appendix B of Blakely (1995) and online at http://pangea.stanford.edu/~blakely/subroutines.html.
-Another software resource is the potential field software programs of the U.S. Geological Survey (Phillips 1997), which can also be found online at http://pubs.usgs.gov/fs/fs-0076-95/FS076-95.html.
-Matlab, C and Fortran routines for the evaluation of spherical harmonic models are described in Olsen et al. (2006a) and can be found online at several sites, including http://www.dnsc.dk/Oested/Field_models, and from the National Geophysical Data Center at seg/geomag/models.shtml.
-Programs for high degree spherical harmonic analysis and synthesis (Adam and Swarztrauber, 1997) are associated with Spherepack, available at http://www.cisl.ucar.edu/css/software/spherepack.
+Computer software for crustal magnetic field applications includes a collection of Fortran subroutines in Appendix B of Blakely (1995).
+Another software resource is the potential field software programs of the U.S. Geological Survey (Phillips, 1997).
+Matlab and Fortran routines for the evaluation of spherical harmonic models are described in Olsen et al. (2006a).
+Other Fortran-based tools for working with spherical harmonics include SHTOOLS (cf. Wieczorek et al., 2012), an archive of Fortran 95 based software that can be use to perform spherical harmonic transforms and reconstructions, rotations, and multitaper spectral analyses.
+The transforms are demonstrated to be accurate through spherical harmonic degree 2800, and have been optimzed for speed.
+Transforms are calculated using quadrutures, either via the sampling theorem of Driscoll and Healy (1994) or Gauss-Legendre quadrature.
+Programs for high degree spherical harmonic analysis and synthesis (Adams and Swarztrauber, 1997) are associated with Spherepack.
 Occasionally, the journal Computers and Geosciences includes articles of relevance.
-The ‘Numerical Recipes’ C and Fortran books (Press et al., 1992, 1996, 1997) are another resource for inverse codes, sparse matrix theory, wavelets, interpolation, and Fourier and spectral applications.
+The ‘Numerical Recipes’ books (Press et al., 1992, 1996, 1997) are another resource for inverse codes, sparse matrix theory, wavelets, interpolation, and Fourier and spectral applications.
 The publicly available Generic Mapping Package (GMT) is useful for both producing maps, and for analysis of potential field data.
-It is documented in Wessel and Smith (1998) and available online from http://gmt.soest.hawaii.edu.
+It is documented in Wessel and Smith (1998).
 Commonly used commercial codes include Geosoft, Matlab, and IDL.

-Online applications include those for the evaluation of the International Geomagnetic Reference Field (Maus and Macmillan, 2005), available from the NGDC web site at the address above.
-Along these same lines, there is also available an application for the evaluation of the CM-4 Comprehensive Model (Sabaka et al., 2004) at http://planetary.mag.net.
-Finally, the Atlas of Structural Geophysics (Jessel, 2002) can be found online at http://www.mssu.edu/seg-vm/exhibits/structuralatlas.
+Online applications include those for the evaluation of terrestrial and planetary magnetic fields of the Solar System (Nicholas et al., 2011), the International Geomagnetic Reference Field (Maus and Macmillan, 2005), and the Atlas of Structural Geophysics (Jessel, 2002).

 Structure of the remainder of the chapter

 The remainder of this chapter begins with a summary of the salient points of magnetic petrology.
 We then outline the utility of crustal magnetism through a series of case studies, and discuss compilations to produce models at continental or larger scale.
 This is followed by details of the processing, transformation and modeling methods that are applied to crustal magnetic data to facilitate interpretation.
 The issue of the separation of the various contributions to the measured magnetic field is then addressed, and we conclude with one of the key outstanding questions, identifying the induced and remanent components of magnetization.
-We have included within the references both papers, which we have cited within the text of the review, and ones, which, while important, we were unable to discuss because of space limitations.
+We have included within the references both papers which we have cited within the text of the review, and others, which, while important, we were unable to discuss because of space limitations.

 6.01.2 MAGNETIC PETROLOGY